-3 Tips about Dubai housing market - 2017
+3 Unique Tips you didn't know about Dubai Housing Market in 2017

 On 31-10-2017 | Read time about 2 Minutes

 The steady decline in oil prices have put the wealthy on their back foot and put a strain on real estate market in Dubai since 2013-14.
 However the early 9 months of 2017 have poised to change the course of real estate market before the advent of Expo 2020.
 Luxury housing drew a huge volume of sales along with sales of business centers’ properties in these nine months.
 To make a profitable real estate investment in Dubai, here are three things you should be aware:

 One, In spite of a growth prediction and increased volume of sales for real estate business, the market is still trying to make headway as a lucrative investment option for international buyers.
 Although in a bearish market the general tendency is to be speculative and off-load risky investments, it provides a good opportunity to buy more property at a lower cost and avail more rent per dirham compared to a bullish market.
 A keen observer of the real estate market will be able to spot the right investment opportunity in a down market.
 Ensure you have access to accurate market information through trusted sources and invest smartly.

 Two, Home owning could now be simpler due to attractive offers from leading real estate developers by providing convenient financing options.
 Shortlist your choices of property based on your budget, location and preference.
 Find a reputable advisor who can provide you with options on financing your dream home.
 Even if you have endless source of cash, ensure your money is safe and invest in a bankable property that you can resell, rent or use for years to come.